top of page

 Permanent Residency (Green Card) through Employment

-The current immigration policy places a cap of 140,000 on employment-based immigrant visas (Green Cards), divided into five preference categories.
-The most popular are the EB-1 Green Card for applicants with extraordinary ability, EB-2 Green Card for those with an advanced degree, and EB-3 Green Card for Skilled Workers, Professionals, and Other Workers.
+If you are an employer seeking to attract talent to the United States or an individual wanting to immigrate to the United States based on your work qualifications, an employment-based green card might be the right solution.
+The current immigration policy imposes a cap of 140,000 on employment-based immigrant visas (Green Cards), which are divided into five preference categories.
+The most common include the EB-1 Green Card for applicants with extraordinary ability, the EB-2 Green Card for those with an advanced degree, and the EB-3 Green Card for Skilled Workers, Professionals, and Other Workers.

 EB-1 Priority Workers